dramoz/arty-s7/projects/arty_s7_atrover/spartan7_blog_sensor_actuator.md

 The firmware is aware of the current direction and speed, and on a direction/speed change request it performs the required steps as slowing and stopping first before changing direction.

-> ⚠ At the time of posting this blog, the DC Motor PWM C++ Control Class is still under development and requires a more formal testing - please use with caution.
+> ⚠ At the time of posting this blog, the DC Motor PWM C++ Control Class is still under development and requires more formal testing - please use it with caution.

 ```c++
 // --------------------------------------------------------------------------------